Fabora resources

 Carry the real lifting method, equipment assumptions, and control points through into the live job pack more clearly.

-Fabora RAMS helps steelwork teams prepare editable workshop and site RAMS with reusable content and clearer job-specific drafting around lifting, access, sequence, and supporting controls.
-Final lifting planning and approval still remain with your business and competent people.
+Fabora RAMS helps steelwork teams prepare editable workshop and site RAMS with reusable company libraries, job-specific editing, PDF export, and clearer issue control around lifting, accessories, equipment registers, access, sequence, and supporting controls.
+It supports clearer drafting and record structure, but it does not replace competent lift planning.
+Final review, suitability, and approval stay with your business.

 Lift planning contextAccessory awarenessWorkshop and site lifting